davidrtlake/uq-calendar/README.md

   - [x] Scrolls to results (like ctrl+f)
   - [x] Uses fieldset as filter.
   - [ ] Need to update when fieldset updates.
+    - Maybe not
   - [ ] Informs if there are results that are hidden.
   - [x] Search all years checkbox.
   - [x] Make weeks scroll refs, make Map of events to week (Maybe not needed, just use date).
     - Nvm, do like ctrl+f.
   - [x] Sort events by start date.
+  - [ ] Maybe only search current year and display that in placeholder.
 - [ ] Choose to display by month or teaching week.
 - [ ] Adapt design for mobile screens.
 - [ ] Add export events option.